hammad45/dxt-explorer/docs/source/ost-usage-transfer.rst

    2022-11-02 12:58:26,681 dxt - INFO - generating interactive OST usage transfer plot for: <Filename>
    2022-11-02 12:58:30,826 dxt - INFO - SUCCESS: <Path to the newly created operation.html>
    2022-11-02 12:58:30,834 dxt - INFO - SUCCESS: <Path to the newly created index.html>
-   2022-11-02 12:58:30,834 dxt - INFO - You can open the index.html file in your browser to interactively explore all plots
+   2022-11-02 12:58:30,834 dxt - INFO - You can open the index.html file instragglers your browser to interactively explore all plots